JorgeLGonzalez/dungeon_crawl_p2p/README.md

 But for now, lets generate walls vs floors (just diff color boxes for now).
 And lets create the diff room architects.
 We can add exit and amulet and player.

-- [ ] deploy such that it can be used across devices (ideally over internet)
 - [ ] cellular automata dungeon generation
   - [ ] spawn_dungeon: should use insert_batch as that is more efficient
 - [ ] drunkard walk dungeon generation